-The Dachshund (and all dogs) needs their teeth brushed regularly to avoid dental problems, or worse!
+The Dachshund (and all dogs) need their teeth brushed regularly to avoid dental problems, or worse!

 Do YOU brush YOUR teeth every day?
 Twice a day?
 Yes you probably do (you should!).
 Well why wouldn’t you brush your dog’s teeth too?